adminy/cubic/functional_spec/README.md

 Here we provide a system model using some drawing tools to illustrate the over system and its external entities.

-High Level Diagram: Overview of the functions within the system.
+User Flow: Overview of the functions within the system from the users prespective.

+User Flow Diagram:**Fig 5.2.1** shows the functions users inteact with.

+High Level Design Diagram :**Fig 5.2.2** provides an overview of an entire system,identifying the main components that would be developed for the product and their interfaces.

-Context diagram: This diagram shows how the system interacts with its external entities to the system, members and staff, to show the follow of information between the system and these entities.
+Context diagram:**Fig 5.3** shows how the system interacts with its external entities to the system, members and staff, to show the follow of information between the system and these entities.

-### <center> 5.2 High Level Description</center>
+### <center> 5.2 User Flow Description</center>

 1. Register
  *Register a username and password to give you the ability to login to